-The essential elements of the relay are shown on block diagrams Figs. 4 and 5, audio-tones, 2 and 3-terminal lines, and Figs. 6 and 7, fiberoptics, 2 and 3-terminal lines.
-The 3-phase currents are transformed to voltages which are then combined into a representative single-phase voltage by means of the sequence filter.
-This active solidstate circuit produces a precise, repeatable output as a function of the 3-phase current load or fault conditions.
+The essential elements of the relay are shown on block diagrams Figure 4 (audio tone) and Figure 5 (fiber optic).
+The 3-phase currents are transformed to voltages which are then combined into a representative single phase voltage by means of the sequence filter.
+This active solid state circuit produces a precise, repeatable output as a function of the 3-phase current load or fault conditions.
 The relative amount of positive (P), negative (N), and zero (Z) sequence may be adjusted independently to best match power system conditions.
 The only data required for calculating settings are minimum 3-phase fault current from the strongest terminal, minimum phase fault current from the strongest terminal, and maximum expected load current.
 (Ref.
 SETTINGS Section.)

-The output of the sequence network is simultaneously fed to a local comparison circuit and a channel interface unit.
+The output of the sequence network is simultaneously fed to a local comparison circuit and achannel interface unit.
 The interface unit transmits the locally generated signal to the other terminal(s) over one channel while receiving a signal from the other terminal(s) on another channel(s).

-For the comparison process, two quantities are generated from the local (VLD) and remote (VR1F and VR2F) voltages.
+For the comparison process, two quantities are generated from the local (VLD) and remote (VR1 and VR2) voltages.
 One is called the operating quantity (VOP) and is derived by the vector addition of the local and remote voltages.
 This addition is performed by a summing and inverting amplifier located on the RELAY module ("L + R").
 The output is rectified and filtered to produce a dc voltage for comparison.
-The other, the restraint quantity (VRES) is obtained by adding the local (VLD), each remote quantity, VR1F and VR2F, on a magnitude basis, after conversion to dc, in a summing and inverting circuit also located on the RELAY module.
+The other, the restraint quantity (VRES) is obtained by adding the local (VLD) and remote quantities (VR1 + VR2) on a magnitude basis, after conversion to dc, in a summing and inverting circuit also located on the RELAY module.
 This output (-VRES) is opposite in polarity to the "operate" voltage (VOP).
 Further details of the comparison circuit are covered later under "Comparison Technique".

-The "operate" and "restraint" voltages are combined and the resultant fed to a level detector which produces a trip signal if the resultant is above the pickup setting.
-Variable system pickup settings are entered by a knob on the front of the RELAY module and may vary from 2 to 20 amperes (5 A CT) or one fifth of that for 1A CT's.
+The "operate" and "restraint" voltages are combined and the resultant fed to a level detector which produces a trip signal if the resultant is above the pick-up setting.
+Variable system pick-up settings are entered by a knob on the front of the RELAY module and may vary from 2 to 20 amperes (5 A CT) or one fifth of that for 1 A CT's.
 The trip signal lights an indicator labeled "LCB TRIP" on the RELAY module and causes trip relays to operate if tripping has not been blocked by monitoring circuits.

 In summary, the local and remote currents are converted to representative voltages at each terminal.
-By means of a communication channel the remote signals are brought into each local terminal, compared as to magnitude and phase relations, and a trip signal generated accordingly.
+By means of a communication channel the remote signals are brought in to each local terminal, compared as to magnitude and phase relation, and a trip signal generated accordingly.

 The above description has been greatly simplified to cover just the basic system operation.
 Before covering added functions and logic provided in the system, some discussion of the modulation technique used for remote data transmission is in order.
 In order to provide accurate and rapid trip determination, the voltage developed by the sequence network at each terminal is reproduced at the remote terminal(s) with a minimum of delay and distortion.
-The encoding technique is suitable for both audio-tone and fiber-optic data channels.
-The technique employed in the LCB is known as pulse-period modulation (PPM), where the carrier period is varied linearly with the modulating signal amplitude.
-In essence, samples of the line current are taken at a 3.4 kHz rate and reproduced as a stepped signal at the receiving end.
+The encoding technique is suitable for both audio tone and fiber optic data channels.
+The technique employed in the LCB is known as pulse period modulation (PPM), where in the carrier period is varied linearly with the modulating signal amplitude.
+In essence samples of the line current are taken at a 3.4 kHz rate and reproduced as a stepped signal at the receiving end.
 The envelope of this output is an accurate representation of the original voltage.